-The dynamics effects of the benefit cap
+The dynamic effects of the benefit cap

 Pooling monthly benefit data allows us to track the impact that this policy has had longitudinally.
 Five months after the roll out of the lower cap, completed in February 2017, we observe a considerable drop in the caseload of impacted households.
-From a maximum of 11,413 households affected by this policy, the data show a decreasing trend, reaching a total of 8,828 households, equivalent to a 23% drop in the caseload.
+From a maximum of 11,413 households affected by this policy, the data show a decreasing trend, falling to a total of 8,828 households, equivalent to a 23% drop in caseload.

-This trend is in stark contrast with national level, where, within the same time period, the total number of households affected by the benefit cap has actually increased slightly, to start dropping only after August 2017.
+This trend is in stark contrast with the national picture, where, within the same time period, the total number of households affected by the benefit cap has actually increased slightly, starting to drop only after August 2017.
 Below we explore the potential drivers behind this.

 Because the data is at a household-level we can track how the circumstances of individual families have changed since the policy came into effect.
-By analysing how people who were affected by the cap responded we can provide an assessment of the dynamic effects of this policy.
+In other words, by analysing how people who were affected by the cap responded we can provide an assessment of the dynamic effects of this policy.

-Since the lower benefit cap was introduced in London in November 2016 our data model shows that 5,211 households have been able to successfully move off the cap and are no longer affected.
+Since the lower benefit cap was introduced in London in November 2016 our data model shows that 5,211 households have been able to move off the cap and are no longer affected.
 Of this group we have identified three main sub-groups: